 If someone presented an award for “earning the most awards,” Benji Rawald would probably earn that one, too.

 He’s an Eagle Scout.
 He has earned every available merit badge and several BSA STEM Nova awards.
-He received the William T. Hornaday Silver Medal, one of Scouting’s rarest honors and an award that requires recipients to complete the equivalent of four Eagle Scout projects.

 And just last month, the 17-year-old son of a retired Air Force lieutenant colonel accepted another remarkable honor.

 Benji, a member of Scouts BSA Troop 280 of Del Rio, Texas (Texas Southwest Council) was named the 2019 Air Force Military Child of the Year.

 The prestigious award, presented by Operation Homefront for the past 11 years, was created to honor military families.
 After all, the men and women who serve in our armed forces don’t do it alone.

 Their entire family serves right alongside them.

 An Air Force family